sabitarao/just-the-docs/index.md

 ---
 # Proposed moja global docs structure

-The site navigation TOC is an attempt at structuring available and future docs.
+This site is an attempt at structuring moja global's current and future docs.

-This mindmap below is a quick reference tool with links to **current** content, technical and otherwise.
-Zoom in to view details.
-Most endpoints link to the respective GitHub repo or document.

-<iframe width='900' height='480' src='https://coggle.it/diagram/XvXuJhYkPIVpYBgV/t/available-content/cb6f64130632cb6d64edae23e03e8d2f82aa2afbbd7a48d42c9896ce7a9c53b8' frameborder='0' allowfullscreen></iframe>
+To view a map of moja global's current GitHub repositories, follow [this link](https://coggle.it/diagram/XvXuJhYkPIVpYBgV/t/available-content).